Nylon vs. Polyester vs Cotton Tents: What’s the Difference?

 When it comes to synthetic fabrics, you typically won’t find a more abrasion-resistant material than nylon.
 This simply means that it manages to retain its structural integrity over time (aside from the wrinkles that form), not wearing out like most other materials tend to do.
 This is especially useful regarding places where the poles meet the tent as well as the tent floor.
 In many fabrics, these areas will begin to wear out and weaken until they tear, but nylon manages to avoid this issue.

-Nylon is a more breathable material than polyester.
-It is hydrophilic, which essentially means that water vapor can pass through more easily.
+Nylon is fairly breathable and is hydrophilic, which essentially means that water vapor can pass through more easily.
+Polyester can achieve a similar breathability depending on how it is manufactured.
+Polyester has a greater variability in its breathability.

 One major weakness of nylon is that it is more susceptible to ultraviolet rays than polyester and other materials.
 This causes the tent to not last quite as long, especially if you plan on using it several weeks out of the year or at high elevations where a high UV index is a factor.
 This is one of the sacrifices you make when you get a more lightweight fabric, as thinner fabrics are always weaker against UV rays.
 Some nylon tents do include coatings to lessen the impact of UV rays, making it last a little longer.
 However, ultraviolet rays will still probably be what keeps the tent from lasting a long time.

 Another problem with nylon is that it absorbs water.
 When nylon gets wet, it will become much heavier and even expand.
+Cotton has this same issue.
 Precipitation and high humidity can both pose a problem when you are camping as the moisture can cause the material on the fly to sag.
 This can lead to you needing to go outside of the tent during the night to tension the fly to prevent this from occurring.
 There are waterproof coatings that help you avoid this, so if you do expect wet weather when you are camping, be sure to purchase a nylon tent with one of these coatings, and you won’t need to worry.
-While polyester absorbs water as well, it absorbs significantly less than nylon, and it keeps its tension and integrity when it does get wet, rather than sagging.
-While nylon tends to be able to breathe more than polyester, it still isn’t the most breathable material out there, so it would help to get a tent with windows or vents to offer decent airflow.
+Polyester does not have the same issue as nylon, and it keeps its tension and integrity when it does get wet, rather than sagging.
+While nylon tends to be able to breathe , it still isn’t the most breathable material out there, so it would help to get a tent with windows or vents to offer decent airflow.

 Because of the warping and tearing that occurs when nylon begins to stretch, it usually isn’t the best material for large camping tents, but it is the perfect material when it comes to ultralight tents.
 Nylon is arguably the best material for any minimalist.
 It is also great for strong, lightweight tarps.